I love a sleeveless Banksia – so great for a hot day – and even better, so easy to do!

 When you get all the way around and reach the folded edge, overlap by about an inch and trim the excess.

 Sew 1/4” from the raw edge all the way around.
-Then trim back the seam allowance (you can use our favorite pinking shear method to trim and notch at the same time!).
+Then trim back the seam allowance (you can use our favourite pinking shear method to trim and notch at the same time!).

 Press the seam allowance towards the facing and understitch.